edheltzel/dotfiles/README.md

 ### Vim (nvim/)

-I'd suggest you take a look at this configuration - I use NeoVim when I need Vim
+I use NeoVim, when I need Vim.
+The distribution I use is [LazyVim](https://www.lazyvim.org/)

-- [AstroNvim](https://astronvim.github.io/configuration/basic_configuration) is the distribution I use.
-- setup.sh - Symlinks all vim files to `~/.config/nvim`
+- setup.sh - Clone LazyVim to `~/.config/nvim`

 ### Helper Scripts (scripts/)